lowcodelounge/plain-vanilla-gh-pages/index.md

 If you want to go beyond Markdown and add more interactive elements (like button links for navigation components), you can copy and paste code snippets from [GitHub Primer components](https://primer.style/css/components) to your pages.

 <p class="text-center">
-  <a href="https://github.com/lowcodelounge/plain-vanilla-gh-pages" class="btn btn-primary btn-lg">Get the template on GitHub</a>
+  <a href="https://github.com/lowcodelounge/plain-vanilla-gh-pages" class="btn btn-light btn-lg">Get the template on GitHub</a>
 </p>
 <p class="text-center">
-  <a href="https://youtu.be/jlkHEmgQhGU" class="btn btn-secondary">Watch the tutorial on YouTube</a>
+  <a href="https://youtu.be/jlkHEmgQhGU" class="btn btn-outline-light">Watch the tutorial on YouTube</a>
 </p>

 <div class="card shadow-lg">